torvista/Zen_Cart-Back_in_Stock_Notifications/README.md

 Hide model column if not used.
 Add Delete buttons for each product/subscription.
 Corrected paging display text.
+And lots more fun for all the family as shown in the Big Bang PR list.

 11/11/2023: moved admin functions file so only loaded with BISN admin page Remove duplicated function zen_get_products_model from bis_functions.php